Have you ever found yourself captivated by the origins of that delicious elixir we call wine? When did the world first embrace the art of winemaking?

 21. Poland: A Legacy of Winemaking on Wawel Hill

 Poland has a long and storied history of winemaking that dates back to the tenth century.
 The first vineyards in Poland were planted on the iconic Wawel Hill in Krakow in the year 966.
 Over time, the viticulture skills of the Polish people evolved with the hard work and dedication of monks who played a significant role in advancing the wine industry.
 As the art of winemaking flourished, it captured the attention of the Polish nobility.
-By the end of the 16th century, wine became a cherished beverage the rich and elite enjoyed.
+By the end of the 16th century, wine had become a cherished beverage enjoyed by the rich and elite.

 22. Israel: Unearthing Ancient Wine Traditions